xiix0/scam/README.md

-You have an unusual understanding of the problems of human relationships.
+Be careful of reading health books, you might die of a misprint.
+		-- Mark Twain